digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Remocon/Remocon.md

     ![Picture of OEM Remote on programming area of Remocon-888](./oem-remote-on-remocon.jpg)

-    > place OEM remote as shown
+    > Place OEM remote as shown

 1. the display should now read `r112` to signify the next button to be added to the configuration. continue adding buttons using the above method for up to 5 buttons, then press button 1 to skip through programming of other buttons